 Study protocol impacts for supporting interworking between 5GS and 6GS, based on SA2 requirements.

-the Design of subscriber data models for 6GS, following SA2 requirements.
+Study the design of subscriber data models and procedures for 6GS, following SA2 requirements.

-Model new 6G APIs under CT4's remit, based on SA2 requirements.

-Study protocol aspects for supporting essential and regulatory services (such as VoiceS, Emergency Services, SSSMS, PWS, LCS, MPS/MCXSS) in accordance with requirements from SA2 and CT1.Define principles and Guidelines for service definitions in 6GS., including:
+Study protocol aspects for supporting essential and regulatory services (such as Voice Services, Emergency Services, Location Services, Messaging Services, MPS/MCX Service, PWS) in accordance with requirements from SA2 and CT1.

-Assess possible improvements to the principles and guidelines defined for 5GS (e.g. possibly simplifying the API version control rules).

-Assess the Interface Definition Languages (IDL) to be used for the definition of APIs in 6GS, including assessing the version 3.2.0 of the OpenAPI specification vs. version 3.0.0 used in 5GS.
+Study the Model, Principles and Guidelines for API definitions in 6GS and Interface Definition Languages.

+Study the formats of UE and Network Identifications for 6GS, following SA2 requirements.

 The expected work will be updated based on the progress of the stage 2 studies in SA2 and SA3.